 Professor Melissa Miles

-Melissa Miles is based in the Art History and Theory program.
+Melissa Miles is the Academic Director (Research Culture) in the portfolio of the Deputy Vice Chancellor (Research) and a Professor in the Art History and Theory program.